 Max is a multi-award winning composer, sound designer and stage director.

-For theatre, his Composer and Sound Designer credits includes – for Sydney Theatre Company Antony and Cleopatra, Top Girls, Dinner, Australian Graffiti, Testament of Mary, Hay Fever, The Golden Age, Endgame, Children of the Sun, Macbeth, Perplex, Waiting for Godot (Sound Design) Fury, Mrs. Warren’s Profession, Gross Und Klein, True West, Long Day’s Journey Into Night, Oresteia, The Beauty Queen of Leenane, Elling, The Crucile, King Lear, War of the Roses, The Vertical Hour, Doubt, Festen Pentecost, The Recruit, La Dispute, Life after George, Fireface, Three Sisters, Lady in the Van and Life is A Dream; for Bell Shakespeare Merchant of Venice and Othello; The Winter’s Tale for QTC; for Belvoir Street Theatre; The Wizard of Oz, Oedipus Rex, The Business, The Ham Funeral, UBU (Composed only), Gulls, Macbeth, The Idiot, Kafka Dances, Courtyard of Miracles, Closer, The Rose Tattoo and Twelfth Night; for STCSA Art and Soul and Design for Living; for MTC El Dorado, The Ham Funeral and Diary of a Plague Year.
+For theatre, his Composer and Sound Designer credits includes – for Sydney Theatre Company Top Girls, Dinner, Australian Graffiti, Testament of Mary, Hay Fever, The Golden Age, Endgame, Children of the Sun, Macbeth, Perplex, Waiting for Godot (Sound Design) Fury, Mrs. Warren’s Profession, Gross Und Klein, True West, Long Day’s Journey Into Night, Oresteia, The Beauty Queen of Leenane, Elling, The Crucible, King Lear, War of the Roses, The Vertical Hour, Doubt, Festen Pentecost, The Recruit, La Dispute, Life after George, Fireface, Three Sisters, Lady in the Van and Life is A Dream; for Bell Shakespeare Antony and Cleopatra, Merchant of Venice and Othello; The Winter’s Tale for QTC; for Belvoir Street Theatre; The Wizard of Oz, Oedipus Rex, The Business, The Ham Funeral, UBU (Composed only), Gulls, Macbeth, The Idiot, Kafka Dances, Courtyard of Miracles, Closer, The Rose Tattoo and Twelfth Night; for STCSA Art and Soul and Design for Living; for MTC El Dorado, The Ham Funeral and Diary of a Plague Year.

 Some of Max’s international work includes sound designing for New York’s Ontological Theatre’s The Four Twins.
 Max composed music for About Face, Kate Champion’s solo dance work.
 Max directed and composed the soundtrack for the Australian premiere of Richard Forman’s My Head Was A Sledgehammer for B Sharp.
 For 2003 Sydney Festival Max directed his own premiere work Close Your Little Eyes.